A chocolate and coffee tour in Monteverde

 • Night walk – There are some animals you can only see at night!
 Guided Night Walks in Monteverde are a great way to (safely!) explore the jungle after dark.
 This night tour is a small group of up to 8 and you’ll have a naturalist guide to help you spot all the nocturnal creatures.
 It’s also super affordable at only $33 USD including round-trip transport.

-• Selvatura Park – Selvatura Park is a nature and adventure park located inside a protected rainforest.
+• Selvatura Park – Selvatura Park is a nature and adventure park located inside 850 acres of protected rainforest.
 This park has a network of hanging bridges above the tree canopy that give you incredible aerial views of the rainforest.
-Explore all the bridges and the surrounding trail with the Selvatura Park Hanging Bridge Tour.
-This gives you two hours to enjoy the forest from unique viewpoints.
+Get the chance to explore all the bridges, go ziplining across 15 different lines, and try out the thrilling Tarzan swing on this Selvatura Park Combo Tour!

 • Go bungy jumping – Bungy jumping is one of the fun Monteverde attractions you have to try … if you’re brave enough!
 The Extreme Bungee Jumping in Monteverde Tour has a daring jump from over 460 feet (140 meters).
 That’s the highest in Costa Rica and all of Central America!